MatokHunt/7DTD/README.md

   * junk probability set to 0.5
   * junk count set to 1,2
   * automotive probability set to 0.45

+ lootgroup: commonBooks
+  * added new item Cool Leather Jackets to the lootgroup

 lootcontainer 100: "Undamaged Cars"
   * new lootcontainer that makes use of the undamagedCar lootgroup